Tarrant County Appraisal District

 Filing a Protest

 Property owners who disagree with their property’s appraisal can file a protest with the Tarrant Appraisal District.
-The protest process allows property owners to challenge the assessed value of their property and request a hearing with the Appraisal Review Board (ARB).
+The protest process allows owners to challenge the assessed value of their property and request a hearing with the Appraisal Review Board (ARB).

 Protest deadlines are controlled by Texas law and are usually printed on your Notice of Appraised Value.
 Always rely on the deadline and instructions shown on your official TAD notice, even if online information appears different or is updated later.